Introduction

 Reduce friction: make submitting effortless

-- Use a single-click rating option and then present a brief optional text box.
+- Use single-click ratings followed by an optional text box.

-- Offer multiple review destinations but streamline the experience for the ones that matter most to your SEO and conversions.
+- Streamline the experience for the platforms that matter most to your SEO.

 Incentives and loyalty integration

-- Run time-limited point multipliers for customers who submit reviews with photos or videos.
+- Use point multipliers for reviews that include photos or videos.

 Use multi-channel prompts without spamming